storj/storj/docs/design/storagenode-graceful-exit.md

   - Modify `checker` to check segments for pieces associated with a storage node that is exiting.
 Add to `exit_pieceinfo` table if matches criteria.
 - Add `PieceAction_PUT_EXIT` to orders protobuf.
 This is used to differentiate exiting bandwidth from other bandwidth usage.
 - Create GracefulExit service
+  - SendOrders loop
     - Iterates over `exit_pieceinfo`, creates signed order limits with action type `PieceAction_PUT_EXIT`
     - Batches orders and sends them to the exiting storagenode `GracefulExit.ProcessOrders` endpoint
-  - // TODO: how will we know when there are no more pieces so we can mark the exit "completed"
     - Execution intervals and batch sizes should be configurable
+  - CheckStatus loop
+    - Queries `exit_order` grouping by node ID where all records are marked completed.
+The MAX(completed_dt) should be used to determine if the last order was completed within a reasonable (???) threshold to ensure the repairer/checker was able to make enough passes to capture all pieces for the exiting node.
+    - Execution intervals should be configurable
 - Create gracefulexitreport command in satellite cli
   - Accepts 2 parameter: start date and end date
   - Generates a list of all completed exits with NodeID, Wallet address, Date joined, Date exited, GB Transferred (calculated using `PieceAction_PUT_EXIT` bandwidth actions), ordered by date exited descending.